+[Date]

+[Name of Recipient/Debtor]

+[Address Line 1]

+[Address Line 2]

+[Add "Attn:" and Name & Title of General Partner, Corporate President, or State Governmental Official, as appropriate, for Organizational Recipients/Debtors.]

+RE: [Name of Recipient/Debtor] (Recipient) Management Decision (Letter) Financial Assistance Agreement Number: (Agreement) Audit Report Number: (Audit Report)

+Dear :

-[Date] [Name of Recipient/Debtor] [Address Line 1] [Address Line 2] [Add "Attn:" and Name & Title of General Partner, Corporate President, or State Gove as appropriate, for Organizational Recipients/Debtors.] ernmental Official, RE: [Name of Recipient/Debtor] (Recipient) Management Decision (Letter) Financial Assistance Agreement Number: (Audit Report) Audit Report Number: (Audit Report) reement) Dear: Recipient entered into the Agreement with the U. S. Department of Commerce, [Ope (Agency).
-An audit has been performed relating to the Agreement, the Audit Report provided a copy of the Audit Report.
-The Agency has reviewed the Audit Reincludes Recipient comments, if any), determined that Recipient owes the Agency are established a debt in the amount of that refund.
-A summary of the financial and non-the Audit Report, and the Agency's resolution of them, is enclosed as Exhibit A. Debt and Demand for Payment prepared, and eport (which refund, and There is currently owing and unpaid by the Recipient to the Agency a debt, described amount of \$ principal, plus interest thereon at the rate of % per a hereby made for payment in full within 30 calendar days of the date of this Letter (Do amount demanded should be paid in one lump sum by the Due Date in accordance was Exhibit B. [Obtain bill from agency setting up the account receivable.
-Assure that the bill does not conflict with the terms of this Letter.] annum.
-Demand is ue Date).
-The vith the bill enclosed Under the Debt Collection Act of 1982, as amended, 31 U.S.C. § 3701 et seq., and 15 interest will accrue on the principal, or any portion thereof, owing and unpaid from to Management Decision Letter until the debt is paid in full.
-However, interest will auto on any portion of the principal that is paid within 30 days.
-The rate of interest that Reassessed is specified above and was determined in accordance with 31 U.S.C. § 3717. the date of this omatically be waived ecipient will be
+Recipient entered into the Agreement with the U. S. Department of Commerce, [Operating Unit] (Agency).
+An audit has been performed relating to the Agreement, the Audit Report prepared, and Recipient provided a copy of the Audit Report.
+The Agency has reviewed the Audit Report (which includes Recipient comments, if any), determined that Recipient owes the Agency a refund, and established a debt in the amount of that refund.
+A summary of the financial and non-financial findings in the Audit Report, and the Agency's resolution of them, is enclosed as Exhibit A.

+Debt and Demand for Payment

+There is currently owing and unpaid by the Recipient to the Agency a debt, described above, in the amount of \$ principal, plus interest thereon at the rate of % per annum.
+Demand is hereby made for payment in full within 30 calendar days of the date of this Letter (Due Date).
+The amount demanded should be paid in one lump sum by the Due Date in accordance with the bill enclosed as Exhibit B. [Obtain bill from agency setting up the account receivable.
+Assure that the content of the bill does not conflict with the terms of this Letter.]

+Under the Debt Collection Act of 1982, as amended, 31 U.S.C. § 3701 et seq., and 15 CFR Part 19, interest will accrue on the principal, or any portion thereof, owing and unpaid from the date of this Management Decision Letter until the debt is paid in full.
+However, interest will automatically be waived on any portion of the principal that is paid within 30 days.
+The rate of interest that Recipient will be assessed is specified above and was determined in accordance with 31 U.S.C. § 3717.